endoflife-date/endoflife.date/tools/ruby.md

     latest: 2.1.10
 ---

-Since ruby 2.1 a new major version of ruby has been released every year on December 25th, and EOLed 3 years, 3 months later.
+Since Ruby 2.1 a new major version of Ruby has been released every year on December 25th, and EOLed 3 years, 3 months later.
 Another resource that can help is [here](https://endoflife.software/programming-languages/server-side-scripting/ruby).